 GET RESULTS WITH A DWI LAWYER

-Finally, we are the right choice in your DWI defense because we get results.
+Finally, when choosing the right firm for your DWI defense, make sure to ask about the firm’s experience and outcomes on the cases they handle.
 It’s important to remember that each case is unique and we cannot guarantee a particular result on a case.
-However, our recent success shows what our firm is capable of achieving for our clients, whether it’s a reduction, a not guilty, or a minimal sentence.
+Our results vary depending on the facts of that particular cases.
+Nevertheless, our recent success shows what our firm is capable of achieving for our clients on a DWI, whether it’s a reduction, a not guilty, or a minimal sentence.

 - Tarrant County DWI & UCW (Unlawful Carrying of a Weapon)(2019).
 Both cases were dismissed after being set on the trial docket.